 When you get back to Orlando after a long day at the beach you’ll find plenty to do on your doorstep (hello, Disney World and Universal).
 When you’re done, you can head back to your vacation resort and make the most of the water parks, golf courses, restaurants, kids clubs and other fantastic facilities.

 How far is Cocoa Beach from Orlando?

 Canaveral National Seashore

-Located on a barrier island between New Smyrna Beach and Cape Canaveral, this 23-mile stretch of coastline is home to some of the best beaches near Orlando.
-You’ll find no resorts or high-rise buildings here, just miles of pristine beach and boardwalked dunes fringed with palmetto palms and sea oats.
-Even with no shops or entertainment attractions, the region still attracts tourists who come for the stunning natural beauty.
+Located on a barrier island between New Smyrna Beach and Cape Canaveral, this quiet 23-mile stretch of coastline is home to some of the best beaches near Orlando.
+You’ll find no resorts or high-rise buildings here, just miles of pristine beach and boardwalked dunes fringed with swaying palms.
+Even with no shops or entertainment, the region still attracts tourists who come for the stunning natural beauty.

 How far is Canaveral National Seashore from Orlando?

 Driving time from Orlando: 1 hour 15 minutes